pymupdf/PyMuPDF/docs/document.rst

       *(New in version 1.16.8)*

       PDF only: Return the **decompressed** contents of the :data:`xref` stream object.

-For details please refer to :meth:`Document._getXrefStream`.
+      :arg int xref: :data:`xref` number.

+      :rtype: bytes
+      :returns: the (decompressed) stream of the object.

     .. method:: xrefStreamRaw(xref)

       *(New in version 1.16.8)*

-      PDF only: Return the **unmodified** contents of the :data:`xref` stream object.
+      PDF only: Return the **unmodified** (esp. **not decompressed**) contents of the :data:`xref` stream object.
 Otherwise equal to :meth:`Document.xrefStream`.

+      :rtype: bytes
+      :returns: the (original) stream of the object.

     .. method:: updateObject(xref, obj_str, page=None)

       *(New in version 1.16.8)*

-      PDF only: Update object at :data:`xref`.
-For details please refer to :meth:`Document._updateObject`.
+      PDF only: Replace object definition of :data:`xref` with the provided string.
+The xref may also be new, in which case this instruction completes the object definition.
+If a page object is also given, its links and annotations will be reloaded afterwards.

+      :arg int xref: :data:`xref` number.

+      :arg str obj_str: a string containing a valid PDF object definition.

+      :arg page: a page object.
+If provided, indicates, that annotations of this page should be refreshed (reloaded) to reflect changes incurred with links and / or annotations.
+      :type page: :ref:`Page`

+      :rtype: int
+      :returns: zero if successful, otherwise an exception will be raised.

     .. method:: updateStream(xref, data, new=False)

       *(New in version 1.16.8)*

-      PDF only: Repleace the stream at :data`xref`.
-For details please refer to :meth:`Document._updateStream`.
+      Replace the stream of an object identified by *xref*.
+If the object has no stream, an exception is raised unless *new=True* is used.
+The function automatically performs a compress operation ("deflate") where beneficial.

+      :arg int xref: :data:`xref` number.

+      :arg bytes|bytearray|BytesIO stream: the new content of the stream.

+         *(Changed in version 1.14.13:)* *io.BytesIO* objects are now also supported.

+      :arg bool new: whether to force accepting the stream, and thus **turning it into a stream object**.

+      This method is intended to manipulate streams containing PDF operator syntax (see pp. 985 of the :ref:`AdobeManual`) as it is the case for e.g. page content streams.

+      If you update a contents stream, you should use save parameter *clean=True*.
+This ensures consistency between PDF operator source and the object structure.

+      Example: Let us assume that you no longer want a certain image appear on a page.
+This can be achieved by deleting the respective reference in its contents source(s) -- and indeed: the image will be gone after reloading the page.
+But the page's :data:`resources` object would still show the image as being referenced by the page.
+This save option will clean up any such mismatches.

     .. attribute:: outline